-Václav Pačes.
-Mr. Pačes has been a member of the Supervisory Board since 20 March 2013.
-He is a professor of Biochemistry.
-Graduate from the Faculty of Science of the Charles University in Prague, Mr. Pačes wrote his dissertation at the Institute of Organic Chemistry and Biochemistry of the Academy of Sciences of the Czech Republic.
-Mr. Pačes obtained his managerial and professional knowledge especially in the positions of the chairman of the Academy of Sciences of the Czech Republic, the Director of the Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic, the Director of the Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic, the Director of the Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic, and the President of the government Independent Energy Commission.
+A professor of biochemistry and a graduate of the Faculty of Natural Sciences, Charles University, Prague, Professor Pačes wrote his dissertation at the Institute of Organic Chemistry and Biochemistry of the Czechoslovak Academy of Sciences.
+He gained managerial and professional experience in such positions as President of the Academy of Sciences of the Czech Republic, Director of the Institute of Molecular Genetics of the Academy of Sciences of the Czech Republic, and Chairman of the government-appointed Independent Energy Commission.